Budibase/website/content/blog/updates/pricing-update-april-2023/index.md

 ## Looking ahead

 We are committed to our mission of helping teams turn data into action.
 These changes will enable us to improve our platform faster and more effectively, so that we can serve you better.
-Some of the future investments we are most excited about include:
+Some of the future investments we are most excited about, include:

 - Overhauling the binding experience and how data is accessed throughout the platform
 - Making it easier to create interfaces and reducing the need for data providers and repeaters